karanpratapsingh/react-native-boilerplate/README.md

 - `yarn install` to install the dependencies

-- run the following steps for your platform
+- use the following steps for your platform

 ### Android